liyoumin/-/content/authors/admin/_index.md

 ## About Me

-Youmin Li is a PhD candidate of AgEcon at the Economic Impact Analysis Program center (EIAP) - University of Florida.
+Youmin Li is a PhD candidate of AgEcon at the Economic Impact Analysis Program center (EIAP) - Food and Resource Economics Department - CALS - IFAS - University of Florida.
 His research interests include mechine learning, GIS and Remote Sensing application in AgEcon.